 No. 4 My Me+Em jumper

 I have quite a few jumpers.
 I bloody love them.
 A v neck worn with a white tee shirt peeking through.
 A polo to hide my wrinkly old neck.
 A crew with a collared shirt underneath.
 Lately I have been buying brightly coloured ones that seem to light up my face which makes me feel youthful.
 Not a bad thing!
 My fave is a lighter weight plain navy v neck from Me+Em – must be at least five years old and it’s still going strong.
 I put it on and I feel great.
 Simples.
-Check out these two brands: Woolovers – the crew neck pictured above is available in 21 colours and is £59 MORE INFO.
-From Future is a French company based in Paris and I’m hooked on their knitwear (which appears to be aimed at teenagers as far as I can see from their website but there is plenty for us older girls too) – MORE INFO
+Check out From Future it’s a French company based in Paris and I’m hooked on their knitwear (which appears to be aimed at teenagers as far as I can see from their website but there is plenty for us older girls too) – MORE INFO

 No. 5 My tummy-hiding oversized shirt